finbourne/lusid-sdk-java-preview/sdk/docs/ConfigurationRecipeApi.md

     ConfigurationRecipeApi apiInstance = new ConfigurationRecipeApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the Configuration Recipes to list OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to list the Configuration Recipes.
 Defaults to latest if not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
-Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. try {
+For example, to filter on code, use \"value.code eq 'string'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. try {
       ResourceListOfGetRecipeResponse result = apiInstance.listConfigurationRecipes(scope, asAt, filter);
       System.out.println(result);